RenijS/Android_ShoeStore_Kotlin/README.md

 # Shoe Store App
 Shoe store app where user can add new item and look through list.
-In this app, you can see some use of Navigation Component, Data Binding, RecyclerView etc.
+In this app, you can see some use of Room, Navigation Component, Data Binding, RecyclerView etc.

 The app has 6 screens: